-Perceived as a habit, we believe it is also an illness.
+Often perceived as a habit, substance use disorder is also an illness.

 To those not familiar with addiction, it’s all too easy to think of it as a purely social, choice-based problem.
 For them, addiction seems like a moral failing that could be fixed if the addict simply had the will to do it.
 We feel there is medical information to the contrary.

 Medical research has shown that drug and alcohol addiction is a chronic disease of the brain which physically alters its structure and function.